Rachel Drummond, MEd

 There’s no shortage of crime dramas; cable TV and streaming services are brimming with endless seasons and episodes that press into our emotional edges.
 Psychology Today points out how human minds are wired for crime shows, offering viewers a thrilling adrenaline rush from the safety of their living rooms.

 Unfortunately, in real life, crime statistics are expanding along with network ratings.
 In 2020, the Brennan Center showed the crime rate in the US is on the rise, with murders increasing by 30 percent and assault cases by 10 percent.
-The real-life true crime trend is creating a demand for highly-qualified crime scene investigation (CSI) professionals.
+While this trend has reversed somewhat since the pandemic, there continues to be a high demand for qualified crime scene investigation (CSI) professionals.

 Crime scene investigation is a growing field that merges criminal justice and forensic science.
 Those who want to become crime scene investigators should consider earning a certificate or degree.
 Most degree programs are offered at the undergraduate and graduate levels, but some are at the associate’s degree level.